tony-aw/broadcast/README.md

-First, ‘broadcast’ provides functions for element-wise outer computations between any 2 arrays.
-These are similar to base R’s `outer()` function, but using broadcasting, which is faster and more efficient than the mechanism employed by `outer()`.
-The outer-like functions provided by ‘broadcast’ are optimised for a large set of relational-, arithmetic-, Boolean-, and string operations.
+First, ‘broadcast’ provides functions for broadcasted element-wise binary operations between any 2 arrays.
+They support are optimised for a large set of relational-, arithmetic-, Boolean-, and string operations.
 These functions have clear broadcasting rules, making it easy to